ITPLMobilePlugins/APIToModel/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

-## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+API to model plugin is developed to improve prodectivity and to reduce time for api impletation in the application.

 ## Getting started

-# Json to Model Generator
+# API to Model Generator

-Json to Model generator is a Command line tool for generating Dart models (json_serializable) using API calls.
+API to Model generator is a Command line tool for generating Dart models (json_serializable) using API calls.
 Given an API details, this library will generate all the necessary Dart classes to parse and generate JSON.

 ## Installation